Critical pedagogy of place: Indigenous and land-based approaches

 At the center of critical pedagogy of place is the critique that land-based education and place-based education have largely ignored the narratives of Indigenous peoples and conceived of humans as mainly separate from nature.
 For example, stories of eco-heroes such as the Grizzly Man and Into the Wild's main character, Chris, center on humans attempting to overcome, or conquer, nature.
 Scholars focusing particularly on Indigenous perspectives argue that land-based education and place-based education should instead more fully consider Indigenous ideologies that incorporate humans as part of nature.
 In order to do this, the colonial constructs inherent within place- and land-based education must be dismantled.
 In particular, land- and place-education focused on areas settled by non-Indigenous peoples need to better incorporate the decolonization of the land and work to better center Indigenous narratives.
 This process can be best facilitated by focusing on disrupting the settler colonial narrative in modern contexts, considering land and Indigenous cosmologies in curriculum, and recognizing the significance of naming places and the land rights of Indigenous peoples.

 Calderon argues that, incorporating a sense of place informed by Indigenous narratives renders the settler colonialism visible.
 Resulting academic research has illustrated these theoretical underpinnings in a variety of ways.
 First, scholars have worked to map the path of colonialism in history and its resulting impacts on marginalized groups, thus rendering it visible.
 McCoy worked to create a map of the rise of the Manifest Destiny ideology in Virginia.
 Both Paperson and Sato analyzed settler colonialism by mapping the stories of marginalized groups, thus re-centering the narrative history.

 Second, scholars have worked to illustrate how dismantling the colonialism inherent in land- and place-based education can improve environmental education's effectiveness.
-In 2014, Whitehouse et al. examined Australian environmental education and demonstrated how the program both holds up colonialist ideals and incorporates Aboroginal knowledge bases.
+In 2014, Whitehouse et al. examined Australian environmental education and demonstrated how the program both holds up colonialist ideals and incorporates Aboriginal knowledge bases.
 Meyer, also in 2014, did a similar study with a Hawaiian environmental education program that incorporated local Indigenous perspectives.
 Bang et al., in their work with Native Americans in the U.S., described how a critical land-based perspective can center environmental education for marginalized people.
 Working from the perspective of African communities, Mauro et al. describes how a local-centered approach can create a more impactful educational experience.